Energy Efficiency Improvements for Rental Properties: Boosting Your EPC Rating

 These measures require minimal investment and can often be carried out between tenancies or with minimal disruption.

 Loft insulation top-up.
 If your property has loft insulation below the recommended 270mm depth, topping it up is one of the cheapest and most effective improvements.
-Materials cost around £200-£400 for an average property, and it can improve the EPC by one or two points.
+According to Energy Saving Trust, materials cost around £200–£400 for an average property, and it can improve the EPC by one or two points.

 Draught-proofing.
 Sealing gaps around windows, doors, letterboxes, and pipework is inexpensive and immediately effective.
-DIY materials cost under £100; professional installation is typically £200-£300.
+DIY materials cost under £100; professional installation is typically £200–£300 (Energy Saving Trust).

 LED lighting.
 Replacing all light bulbs with LEDs is a low-cost measure that contributes to the EPC rating.
 A full house can usually be done for under £50.